thomasbyttebier/thomasbyttebier/_posts/2019-12-06-enhancing-a-physical-exhibition-visit-through-digital.md

 ## Back to basics: audio only

 And so we dug deeper.
 We loved the simple audio-only approach by MOMA and [SF MOMA’s mobile apps](https://medium.com/@kzellmer_15704/reinventing-the-audio-guide-experience-the-sf-moma-app-58f912d64892): returning to the very concept of an audio guide felt right.
 No distracting video, no additional images, no exhaustive supplementary long-reads… An audio guide allows visitors to fully focus their eyes on the artwork, dim their phone screens, and just listen to a short audio snippet to get more context.

+Here's screens showing the interface of SF MOMA's audio app:

 ![Sample screens from the SF MOMA app]({{site.baseurl}}{{page.imgpath}}sfmoma-screens.jpg)